Louisiana State University of Alexandria

 Louisiana State University of Alexandria (LSU of Alexandria or LSUA, formerly Louisiana State University at Alexandria) is a public college in Alexandria, Louisiana.
-It offers undergraduate degrees in numerous disciplines.
+It is Louisiana's singular undergraduate-only public institution and it offers undergraduate degrees in numerous disciplines.
 The university is a unit of the LSU System and operates under the auspices of the Louisiana Board of Regents.
-As of fall 2017, LSUA had an enrollment of 3,378 students which is recorded as the highest in the university's history.
-The institution is located on the grounds of the former Oakland Plantation some eight miles south of downtown Alexandria.
-The campus boasts many majestic oaks dating from the nineteenth century.
+As of Fall 2025, LSUA had an enrollment of 7,684 students which is recorded as the highest in the university's history.
+The institution is located eight miles south of downtown Alexandria.

 History

 In 1959, the Louisiana Legislature authorized the establishment of LSUA as a two-year college under the governance of the LSU Board of Supervisors.
 LSUA registered its first students in 1960 and initiated its first degree program, an Associate in Nursing, in 1964.
 The additional academic divisions of Liberal Arts, Business Administration, and Sciences were developed in 1967.
 In 1974, LSUA was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate degrees.
 Over the next 15 years, several associate degree and certificate programs were added.

 From 1976 through 2003, Louisiana State University offered the upper-level course work for select bachelor's degree programs on the LSUA campus through a program known as LSU Senior College.
 Initially, the Bachelor of Science in Business Administration and Bachelor of General Studies were offered.
 The Bachelor of Science in Elementary Education was added in 1982.

 In 2001, with approval by the Louisiana State University Board of Supervisors and the Louisiana Board of Regents, the Louisiana Legislature passed legislation (Senate Bill 853) allowing Louisiana State University of Alexandria to offer baccalaureate degrees.
 In 2002, SACS granted accreditation to the university to award both associate and baccalaureate degrees.
 The following year LSUA was reorganized into colleges and departments rather than divisions.
 The College of Arts and Sciences consisted of the departments of Arts, English and Humanities; Behavioral and Social Sciences; Biological Sciences; and Mathematics and Physical Sciences.
 The College of Professional Studies consisted of the departments of Allied Health, Business Administration, Education, and Nursing.